humandecoded/twayback/README.md

 ## Future plans
  - GUI.
 This is a biggie.
 I don't know shit about Python, let alone GUI.
 But I'm hoping I can design one using [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer).
 But I don't know how I can link actions to buttons and shit like that, that stuff is super foreign to me, so any help is appreciated, it would mean so much.

-Plenty of thanks to jsvine for his amazing work on [waybackpack](https://github.com/jsvine/waybackpack).
-Without it, this tool cannot work nearly as well.

 I hope you enjoy my little script.
 Please use it for good.
 Whatever you are, be a good one.